Château de Brézé

 Château de Brézé is a small, dry-moated castle located in Brézé, near Saumur in the Loire Valley, France.

 The château was transformed during the 16th and the 19th centuries.
-The current structure is Renaissance in style yet retains medieval elements including a drawbridge and a 12th-century troglodytic basement.
+The current structure is Renaissance in style, yet retains medieval elements including a drawbridge and a 12th-century troglodytic basement.

-Probably constructed as a refuge and shelter from Viking raids, the castle's cellars contain 3 km of galleries (1 km of which is currently accessible) that include living spaces, storage areas and livestock areas.
+Probably constructed as a refuge and shelter from Viking raids, the castle's cellars contain 3 km of galleries (1 km of which is currently accessible) that include living spaces, a bakery, storage areas and livestock areas.

 The château is a listed ancient monument originally dating from 1060.
 Today, it is the residence of descendants of the ancient lords.

 A range of wines are produced at the château which has 30 ha of vineyards.